England hopeful Bamford helps Leeds beat Southampton 3-0

 Only Liverpool forward Mohamed Salah and Manchester United midfielder Bruno Fernandes have scored more.

-Stuart Dallas provided an outside-of-the-foot finish at the end of a breakaway in the 78th for Leeds’ second goal and Raphinha wrapped up the victory with a curling free kick from 20 meters as Southampton’s winless run extended to eight games.
+Left back Stuart Dallas provided an outside-of-the-foot finish at the end of a breakaway in the 78th for Leeds’ second goal and Brazilian winger Raphinha wrapped up the victory with a curling free kick from 20 meters as Southampton’s winless run extended to eight games.

+The margin of victory flattered Leeds, according to its manager, Marcelo Bielsa.

+“Throughout the game, it was difficult to establish differences between the two teams,” Bielsa said through a translator.

+“When the games are so close, the team that scores first gets the advantage.
+It is not definitive but has weight.”

-That streak, which has included a 9-0 loss at Manchester United, has plunged Ralph Hasenhuttl’s side toward the relegation zone.
+Southampton’s winless streak, which has included a 9-0 loss at Manchester United, has plunged Ralph Hasenhuttl’s side toward the relegation zone.
 It was briefly the league leader in November.

+“First half, good,” Hasenhuttl said, “second half, disaster.
+We gave up in the second half, and that is not what I like.”

 Southampton is in 14th place, eight points clear of third-to-last Fulham, which has found some good form in recent weeks in its bid to escape relegation.